Five nights; six days of easy, moderate, and challenging hikes on the most spectacular trails between Banff and Jasper.

 Please contact us to arrange alternate plans, if necessary.

 Easy 10km hike; drive up to 2 hours

 Meet in Banff at 10:00 for a short transfer to begin your walk along the trails at Sunshine Meadows, near the famous Sunshine Ski Resort.
 Mount Assiniboine provides the backdrop for rolling floral hills.
 This signature landmark rises an impressive 3600 meters (almost 12,000 feet).
 Its snowy crown is a magnet for the eyes and the first of many peaks to liven your view over the next six days.
-Hand-hewn logs and a massive fieldstone fireplace set the ambience at your night’s lodging, and you can indulge yourself at the spa if you want a real treat!
-LD (Meal inclusions provided for guided trips only)
+LD (Meal inclusions provided for guided tours only)

 Moderate 9km hike; drive up to 1 hour